siondawson/milestone-project-2/readme.md

 ## Media

-Images have been taken from various sources on google searches.
+Question images have been taken from various sources on google searches.
+Links to images sources have been included in st-quiz.js as inline comments next to image properties in question arrays.

+Starfleet insignia image was included in allready referenced [github repoistory](https://github.com/frohoff/ctfd-trektheme) on creating lcars style css theme.

 ## Acknowledgement